Velma “Sue” Westbrook, D.N.S., MA, RN

 - Increase opportunities for student access and success in nursing and allied health disciplines.

-- Ensure quality and accountability in all nursing and allied health programs.
+- Ensure quality, accountability, efficiency, and effectiveness in all nursing and allied health programs.

 Approval and Accreditation